Usage

 watch [ports ethX [,…]] [details | summary] [hidden] [limit X]

-they happen.
-When specifying ports, the changes are only re-
+happen.
+When specifying ports, the changes are only reported

-ported when happening on the given ports. hidden, summary
+when happening on the given ports. hidden, summary and

-and details have the same meaning than previously described.
+details have the same meaning as previously described.
+If

 specified number of events.